idrmiller/PDM7/README.md

   * [Product Management @ Microsoft](http://blogs.msdn.com/b/techtalk/archive/2005/12/16/504872.aspx)
   * [Startup Project Ideas](http://paulgraham.com/startupideas.html)
   * [Featuers vs. Benefits](https://medium.com/early-stage/benefits-vs-features-e2b5c0d3c361)
+*   For next class:
+  *   Be prepared to give a 15-30 pitch on what problem you plan on focusing on during the class.

 * Optional:
   * To further encourage learning of the material.
 We encourage each student to create a blog post for each week of the course.
 To help reduce the work required, try this technique.